 These are one of the best socks that are waterproof while still having the typical sock look and feel.
 It has three waterproofing layers including nylon material used for its outer, a waterproof membrane interlayer, and a Coolmax inner layer that wicks away moisture and provides anti-bacterial properties.

 Consumers will be happy that their feet are nice and dry in these socks, even from sweat.
 The materials used absorbs perspiration, which makes these great for cycling or hiking.

 These socks come in three different size options, so make sure to follow the unisex sizing chart for the best fit.
-These socks are light cushioning the the sole and has as seamless design to enhance comfort.
+These socks are light cushioning the sole and has a seamless design to enhance comfort.

 4 color options

 Coolmax inner liner

 These waterproof socks by Outdoorsman are great for outdoor athletic activity and will keep your feet dry no matter who intense your workout gets or what else you're doing.Read more

 These socks are 100% waterproof and have a Coolmax inner liner to keep you warmer in cool weather.
 Reviewers loved how dry these kept their feet whether it was from a quick exposure to moisture or being submerged for a longer time, they still performed well.

 These are actually really breathable socks that will keep your feet cool and dry, no matter the weather.
 The Coolmax liner really helps with this.
 A Dupont fabric, Coolmax is a breathable, thin fabric that specializes in moving moisture from next to your skin to the outside layer where it can dry from evaporation.

 These socks feature seamless construction and a mid-calf length which is great for wearing with boots or shoes.